fiskaltrust/rollout-doc/middleware/step-by-step/1-a-tse-per-cash-register/README.md

 ### Step 3 - Entering the details

-Enter a descriptive name for your new queue in the description field, choose the right package for the desired backend storage and the applicable version (*if you choose SQLite the middleware will create the datastore automatically*), enter the desired timeout (default 15,000 milliseconds), enter the serial or identification number of your cash register (*or tick `Generate Identification` to let the portal generate a unique number*), and select the outlet in which this queue should be active.
+Enter a descriptive name for your new queue in the description field, choose the right package for the desired backend storage and the applicable version (*if you choose SQLite the middleware will create the datastore automatically*), enter the desired timeout (default 15,000 milliseconds), enter the serial or identification number of your cash register (*or tick `Generate Identification` to let the fiskaltrust.Portal generate a unique number*), and select the outlet in which this queue should be active.

 ![main_queue](../images/main-queue.png)